Before test day, make sure you're familiar with these procedures and rules.

 If you have a problem during the test, raise your hand to ask the proctor for help or click the Help icon for troubleshooting tips.

 Students will have one 10-minute break during the test between test sections.
-You can take an additional break if you need to, but you'll lose testing time.
+You can take an unscheduled break if you need to, but you'll lose testing time.

-- Leave your device open; don't close the top.
+- Leave your device open; don't close your device.

 - Keep your ID with you at all times.
 It will be checked every time you enter the testing room.